 Does Plan G cover prescription drugs?

-No, Medigap Part G doesn’t provide prescription drug coverage.
+No, Medigap Plan G doesn’t provide prescription drug coverage.

 Does Plan G cover the Medicare Part B Deductible?